tripal/tripal_analysis_expression/README.md

  * **Data Acquisition Run** - The date the acquisition was run.
  * **Acquisition URI** - A web address to a page that describes the acquisition process.
  * **Acquisition Protocol** - The acquisition protocol used in the experiment.
 (See protocol description below).
-* **uantification Details** - A description of the method used to transform raw expression data into numeric data.
+* **Quantification Details** - A description of the method used to transform raw expression data into numeric data.
  * **Date Quantification Run** - The date the quantification was run.
  * **Quantification URI** - A web address to a page that describes the quantification process.
  * **Quantification Operator** - The person or organization that ran the quantification.